 Additionally, you aerate the wine.
 Or in other words, you get the wine in touch with oxygen that helps it to “open up”.
 That allows the wine to release all of its aromas and show its full complexity.

 You can definitely enjoy wine without decanting it, and most wine lovers do so.
-But using a decanter can improve your wine experience, so you enjoy it even more.
-These are the three major reasons to decant your wines:
+But using a decanter can improve your wine experience so you enjoy it even more.

 Removing Sediment from the Wine

 Red wines do get better with age.
 But they also tend to gather more sediment during the aging process.
-Sediment consists of small grape parts that winemakers don’t filter out before bottling it, or ingredients they add to the wine during the production process.
+Sediment consists of small grape parts that winemakers do not filter out before bottling the wine.
+They might also come from ingredients they add during the winemaking process.
 As the wine ages, the solids slowly begin to separate from the liquid.

-The sediment doesn’t have an overall effect on the taste of the wine.
+The sediment does not have an overall effect on the taste of the wine.
 But it can impact the mouthfeel if you catch some as you sip.
-Not to mention, the idea of unknown solids making their way into your mouth doesn’t sound great.
+Not to mention, the idea of unknown solids making their way into your mouth does not sound great.